Tooth-coloured fillings from your Oakleigh dentist

 Types of tooth-coloured fillings

-There are two types of tooth-coloured filling composite and porcelain.
+There are two types of tooth-coloured fillings: composite and porcelain.

 Plastic or composite fillings work well for small to medium cavities, or on the front teeth, but won’t last long in large holes or molars that endure a lot of force.
 They require a certain wavelength of light to set and shrink slightly on setting, so good technique is important.
 They typically last from two to four years, but can last longer if looked after well at home.